Canadianization movement: Related developments

 The support of organizations outside the universities also helped to keep the debate alive and to keep public interest focused on the need for change.
-Help came from such associations as the Committee for an Independent Canada, the Confederation of Canadian Unions, The Waffle in the New Democratic Party, and from some MPs in the House of Commons.
+Help came from such associations as the Committee for an Independent Canada, the Confederation of Canadian Unions, The Waffle (within the New Democratic Party), and from some other MPs in the House of Commons.
 The Progressive Conservative Robert Stanfield, Leader of the Opposition, asked a question about the subject in Question Period on April 24, 1969 and soon thereafter discussed the problem at length in a speech to an Ottawa Rotary Club.
 On May 29, Mr. Mark Rose of the New Democratic Party spoke at length about matter in the House of Commons and the Liberal government's Lloyd Axworthy, as responsible minister, put in place the regulations (as mentioned above) to assure a consistent policy of fairness to Canadian applicants for academic positions (see Part E).

 The years before 1968 had seen a growing concern with foreign participation in, especially, the economy of Canada and also with the state of Canadian social and cultural life.
 The famous Walter Gordon federal budget of 1963 (quickly withdrawn) sought to repatriate Canadian ownership of the economy and engendered an intense national debate and, ultimately, in 1968 the Watkins Report on foreign ownership.
 The 1957 creation of the Canada Council for the Arts encouraged increased cultural activity, and so did the formation of provincial councils of the arts.
 Celebration of the Canadian Centennial in 1967 focused popular attention on the country and its achievements.
 A. Birnie Hodgetts had written What Culture?: What Heritage?
 A Study of Civic Education in Canada; the Report of the National History Project.

 Attention to Canadian sovereignty in all dimensions of Canadian life sharpened in the 1960s and continued after them.
 Concern with "Canadianization" was not confined to education and educational opportunities.
 A wide range of organizations concerned with Canadianization were formed.
 These included the Writers' Union of Canada, the National Farmers Union, the Confederation of Canadian Unions, the League of Canadian Poets, the Canadian Artists' Representation/Le Front des artistes canadiens (CARFAC), and the National Action Committee on the Status of Women (NAC), the Canadian Centre for Policy Alternatives, the Canadian Liberation Movement ... and more.

 During the 1970s, interest in Canadianization was also spurred by the Cold War, then at its height.
 Canadians were aware that this conflict could have easily escalated, either by design or accident, into a nuclear war, which could have been a devastating, transpolar conflict fought mainly in Canadian skies.
 In this context, knowledge relating to Canada had a bearing on both personal and national survival.
 Many Canadians were concerned, for example, when contradictory answers to a question in theoretical physics—about whether or not the Bomarc missiles stationed at North Bay in Northern Ontario, if armed with nuclear warheads, could successfully "cook" the incoming warheads of hostile missiles—were given along national lines.